 • decrease in the number and volume of urination (oliguria, anuria);

-• discoloration of urine: it becomes a dirty brown, rusty hue (the color of "meat slops");
+• change in urine color: it becomes dirty brown, rusty in color (the color of “meat slop”);

 • constant feeling of thirst;

-• the appearance of edema, first on the face and upper body, then spreading to the chest, abdominal cavity (hydrothorax, anasarca);
+• the appearance of edema, first on the face and upper body, then spreading to the chest and abdominal cavity (hydrothorax, anasarca);

-• dull aching pains, discomfort in the lumbar region;
+• dull aching pain, discomfort in the lumbar region;

 • signs of intoxication - fatigue, weakness, loss of appetite.

-Then the doctor conducts a clinical examination, including an assessment of habitus (the patient's appearance), palpation and percussion of the kidneys, auscultation of the heart, lungs and blood pressure measurement.
-Objective signs of glomerulonephritis can be considered edema (the favorite localization is the eyelids), pain on palpation of the kidneys, a weakly positive Pasternatsky symptom, hypertension.
+Then the doctor conducts a clinical examination, including an assessment of the patient’s habitus (the patient’s appearance), palpation and percussion of the kidneys, auscultation of the heart, lungs and blood pressure measurement.
+Objective signs of glomerulonephritis can be considered swelling (the favorite localization is the eyelids), pain on palpation of the kidneys, a weakly positive Pasternatsky sign, and hypertension.

 Based on the data obtained, the specialist makes a preliminary diagnosis and draws up a plan for further examination.
-Differential diagnosis of glomerular inflammation is carried out with pyelonephritis, amyloidosis, urolithiasis, tuberculous changes and kidney tumors.
+Differential diagnosis of glomerular inflammation is carried out with pyelonephritis, amyloidosis, urolithiasis, tuberculous changes and tumors in the kidneys.

 If glomerulonephritis is suspected, the following laboratory methods are prescribed: